ohah/craby/docs/guide/module-definition.md

 This guide explains how to define your native module using TypeScript specs.

-## Basic Module Structure
+## Module Structure

 ::: info

-Module spec files must start with the "Native" prefix.
+Craby scans the source directory specified in your [configuration](/guide/configuration) for spec files prefixed with `Native` (e.g., `NativeCalculator.ts`).
+Only files matching this pattern will be processed by the code generator.
 :::

-Every Craby module starts with a TypeScript spec that extends `NativeModule`:
+Every Craby module starts with a TypeScript spec that extends `NativeModule` interface:

 ```typescript
 // NativeMyModule.ts